urielbitton/amplify-commerce/README.md

 - implement full searching accross admin (especially settings, using algolia)
 - remove and fix all console warnings (add keys in maps, firebase rules permissions errors, etc.)
 - color code updates icons
-- add all info conts in admin pages (like infoCustomer when info icon click in table rows)
+- guest add to cart and checkout features with LS - fix LS bug (if enabled)
+***- Go back and trace entire app to make sure to add all missing features (like searches, sorts, etc)

+Bugs:
 - fix issue with loader when no user on admin & login pages

+V2 Features to add
 - implement trash cans for products, orders, coupons, etc...
+- add all info conts in admin pages (like infoCustomer when info icon click in table rows)
 - detect with LS if user has used site before, if yes make profile icon redirect to login page, else redirect to create account page
-- guest add to cart and checkout features with LS - fix LS bug (if enabled)
 - ask on SO how to keep product updates concurrent
-***- Go back and trace entire app to make sure to add all missing features (like searches, sorts, etc)

-V2 Features to add
 - create custom charts feature in analytics
 - implement languages features for admin
 - track site visits through firebase analytics